How to create a break-even chart in Excel

 6. Add the new data series to the chart:

 6.2.
-In the Select Data Source dialog box, under Legend Entries (Series), click the Add button.
+In the Select Data Source dialog box, click the Add button.

 6.3.
 In the Edit Series dialog box, choose the appropriate values for the Series name and Series values fields:

 7.1.
-Right-click on the chart and select Change Chart Type... in the popup menu:
+Right-click on any data series and select Format Data Series... in the popup menu:

 Add the Break-even point lines